 AL: What made you initially pick up the guitar, and did you ever think it would bring you to where it has today?

 ON: I wanted to be a drummer but a friend of mine took me to see his guitar lesson and that was it.
-I don’t know way I keep playing guitar , i just do.
+I don’t know way I keep playing guitar , I just do.
+I don’t really know where it has brought me today.
+I just keep on going, only thinking about what the next thing to do is.

 ON: Absolutely, this is my rehearsal room in a way, but I love playing the club and people seem to enjoy it also.